ADVRHumanoids/casannis_walking/README.md

 # casannis_walking
-Trajectory Optimization based on CasADi, implemented on IIT's Centauro robot by Ioannis Dadiotis with the help of Arturo Laurenzi
+Trajectory Optimization based on CasADi, implemented on IIT's Centauro robot by Ioannis Dadiotis and Arturo Laurenzi